thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 Nearly all functions in Knex.js return a promise.
 A **promise** is an object that's used for asynchronous operations.
 A promise is more than a callback as it's an object that represents an operation that hasn't completed yet, but will in the future.

 Promises are the preferred way of handling Knex query responses.
 The main benefit of a promise is the ability to catch thrown errors without crashing a Node.js app.
-By using a promise's `then()` and `catch()` asynchronous functions, your code will behave like `try / catch` synchronous blocks.
+By using a promise's `then()` and `catch()` asynchronous functions, your code will behave like `try` and `catch` synchronous blocks.

 In the `index.js` file, write and save the following code.